AI Workshop

 Smart Reduction

-When the selected context exceeds the budget, smart reduction automatically compresses it:
+When the selected context exceeds the budget, smart reduction automatically compresses it using one of several strategies:

 | Strategy | Description |